 ACCREDITATIONS & AWARDS:

-- 2020-2021 Member of Long & Foster’s Gold Team Master Club Level, with sales volume over 30 million dollars
+- 2022-3rd Consecutive Year: Member of the Long & Foster’s Gold Team Master Club Level, with sales volume of over $20-35 million

-- Homesnap Top 5% Award based on data from 2021 for over 1 million Homesnap Pro agents nationwide
+- Homesnap Top 5% Award, based on 202 data from over 1 million Homesnap Pro agents nationwide

 37156 Rehoboth Avenue Ext, Suite 5